 Making Math Real: The 4 Operations & the 400 Math Facts

-Registration Fee: $1999 for tuition & course reader
+Registration Fee: $3,999 for tuition & materials binder (shipped)

-9.5 optional academic units [see below]
+6 optional academic units [see below]

 Topics include comprehensive methods for teaching the acquisition of all math facts, full units in addition, subtraction, basic place value, number concepts, multiplication, and long division (single-digit and double-digit multipliers and divisors).
 Extension and enrichment activities for each unit are presented.
 These methods are simplified, practical and ready for immediate professional use in classrooms, private practice or at home.
-Extensive color-coding is a critical element of the program.
-Please bring 4 colored markers or pencils in blue, green, red and black.

-Optional units of credit are available for each course at the low cost of $89 per unit, paid directly to CSUEB Continuing Education.
-Credit registration forms, payment instructions, and the grading policy will be provided on the first day of class.
-All credit registration forms must be submitted with payment to the MMR instructor by the end of each course.
+Optional Academic Credit Costs & Registration: Optional units of credit are available for select courses at the low cost of $134 per unit, paid directly to CSUEB Continuing Education, by the last day of every course.
+CSUEB Online credit registration and payment instructions, along with the MMR grading policy, will be provided on the first day of every class.
+All credit registrations and payments must be submitted online through CSUEB’s website by the end of each course.
 No exceptions.